German president laments 'human tragedy' in Afghanistan | DW | 17.08.2021

 Steinmeier also said the ultimate failure of the Afghanistan mission raised questions about future military engagements.

-For nearly two decades, Germany deployed its forces to Afghanistan as part of the United States-led NATO operation there.
+For nearly two decades, Germany deployed its forces to Afghanistan as part of the US-led NATO operation there.

 The 150,000 men and women sent by Germany over the period made it the second biggest contributor of NATO troops, after the United States.